Why The Developer Went to a Design Conference

 I’m not a designer, but I consider myself a problem solver and in order to solve problems I always feel the need to gather as much knowledge as possible around my area of expertise.
 So I decided to go to a design conference this year and expand my horizons.

-First, not all design conferences are about colours, contrast, the 8px grid or when not to use drop shadows — as one might expect.
+First, not all design conferences are about colors, contrast, the 8px grid, or when not to use drop shadows — as one might expect.
 That’s not what all designers are up to these days.
 This one was oriented towards user experience and UI, but I think it was actually more about people.
 Humans designing for humans, interacting with humans.

 It also was my first time in Sweden.
 If I can tell anything about Swedes (first impression) is that they’re all about feeling.
 Not just designers, but everyone in general.
 And you could see that in all their presentations, all of which, by the way, can be found online here — Nordic.design 2017 Conference.

 Below I’ll give you some of the conference highlights, biased by my own taste and preference, of course.
 Feel free to watch the whole videos or just a couple of minutes from each, starting on the queue points.

 In their talk, The Power of Play, Willow, and Petter relate to real-life emotions and use that feeling to lay the ground for building better products and explaining design decisions.